muxinc/mux-android-distribution/README.md

 # Mux Android Distribution Plugin

 This is Mux's Gradle plugin for distributing our Android Libraries.
-It automatically creates publications for each build variant that should be published, allowing them to be published to a repository of your choice.
-This plugin also supports Artifactory
+It automatically creates publications for each build variant that should be published, allowing them to be published to a remote repository.
+This plugin offers some improvements over Google's library publishing API, such as the ability to programmatically customize the coordinates on a per-variant basis, the generation of version strings, and a predicate-based interface for selecting which variants to publish.

+This plugin optionally supports Artifactory, though customizing the artifactory integration is still TODO

 ## Basic Usage